G. B. Greene Jr.

+Early life and education

 Greene was born in Laurens, South Carolina, in 1914.
 After graduating from high school in Anderson, South Carolina, he attended Clemson University, obtaining his Bachelor of Science degree in 1935.

+Career

 He was appointed a second lieutenant in the Organized Reserve Corps, June 4, 1935, enlisted as an aviation cadet in January 1937, and completed flying training and received his pilot wings at Kelly Field, Texas, in January 1938.

 Greene was then assigned to the 8th Pursuit Group, Langley Field, Virginia, as a pilot and group engineering officer.
 He became commander of the 35th Pursuit Squadron in December 1941 and moved with it to the Pacific Theater of Operations, serving in New Guinea.
 He flew 68 combat missions totaling 200 combat hours, all in fighter aircraft, and destroyed three enemy aircraft in air-to-air combat, four on the ground, and one on the water.

 Greene was awarded the Distinguished Service Cross by General Douglas MacArthur for extraordinary heroism displayed over New Guinea on April 30, 1942.
 He received the Silver Star for gallantry in action over Port Morseby, New Guinea, and was awarded the Air Medal for meritorious achievement while participating in aerial flights in the Southwest Pacific area.

 Upon his return to the United States in 1943, Greene assumed command of the 423d Reconnaissance Group at De Ridder, Louisiana.
 In September 1943 he was transferred to Drew Field, Florida, as Assistant A-3 (Operations) for the 3d Fighter Command and later was assigned to the Third Air Force as deputy director of operations and training.
 In 1946 the Third Air Force became the Tactical Air Command with headquarters at Langley Field, and he served as assistant chief of staff, A-3, of TAC until October 1947.

 Greene next was assigned to the 6th Fighter Wing in the Canal Zone as assistant chief of staff, A-3 (Operations).
 From August 1948 to August 1950 he served with the Caribbean Air Command.
 His next assignment took him to Stewart Air Force Base, New York, where he served with the Eastern Air Defense Forces.